ABBOTT LABORATORIES (NYSE: ABT) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Abbott Laboratories (NYSE: ABT)

 Did you lose money on investments in Abbott Laboratories?
 If so, please visit Abbott Laboratories Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com to discuss your rights.

-NEW YORK, Sept.
-27, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Abbott Laboratories (“Abbott” or the “Company”) (NYSE ABT) between February 19, 2021, and June 8, 2022, inclusive (the “Class Period”).
+NEW YORK, Oct.
+04, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Abbott Laboratories (“Abbott” or the “Company”) (NYSE: ABT) between February 19, 2021, and June 8, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Northern District of Illinois and alleges violations of the Securities Exchange Act of 1934.

 Abbott provides a broad line of health care products, including various forms of infant formula such as Similac, Alimentum and EleCare.
 Prior to February 2022, Abbott had produced 40% of the United States’ infant formula.
 Of that amount, approximately 40% of Abbott’s formula was produced in its manufacturing facility in Sturgis, Michigan (“Sturgis”).